JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/arrays.md

  12  15  18
 ```

-Nonetheless, in programming, it is often useful to write operations that work in an element-wise manner.
-In such cases, broadcasting comes to our help
+Nonetheless, it is often useful to write operations in an element-wise manner in programming.
+In such cases, broadcasting is helpful.

 ```jldoctest broadcasting
 julia> a .* b